Moriori genocide

-The Moriori genocide was the mass murder, enslavement, and cannibalism of the Moriori people, the indigenous ethnic group of the Chatham Islands, by members of the mainland Māori New Zealand iwi Ngāti Mutunga and Ngāti Tama from 1835 to 1863.
+The Moriori genocide was the mass murder, enslavement, and cannibalisation of the Moriori people, the indigenous ethnic group of the Chatham Islands, by members of Ngāti Mutunga and Ngāti Tama, two Māori iwi from mainland New Zealand, from 1835 to 1863.
 The invaders murdered around 300 Moriori and enslaved the remaining population.
 This, together with diseases brought by Europeans, caused the population to drop from 1,700 in 1835 to 100 in 1870.
-The last full-blood Moriori, Tommy Solomon, died in 1933.
-There remain just under a thousand people of mixed descent who identify as Moriori.
+The last individual of sole-Moriori ancestry, Tommy Solomon, died in 1933.

 Background

 Moriori

 The Moriori are the indigenous population of the Chatham Islands (Moriori: Rēkohu), specifically Chatham Island and Pitt Island.
-Moriori share the same Polynesian ancestry as Māori people.
+It is thought that Moriori have the same Polynesian ancestry as Māori people.
 According to oral tradition the Moriori came to the Chatham Islands from Eastern Polynesia around 1500 AD, a couple of hundred years after Māori first arrived on the mainland, and that later migration came from mainland New Zealand.
 Mainstream academic opinion holds that Moriori did arrive around 1500, but from New Zealand.
-By the time of invasion, Moriori had formed their own unique culture adapted to their isolated island environment and its marine resources.
+By the time of invasion, Moriori had formed their own culture adapted to their isolated island environment and its marine resources.
 The Moriori population peaked at around 2,000 people, divided among nine tribes.

-After bloody inter-tribal conflict on the islands, high-ranking Moriori chief Nunuku-whenua introduced a philosophy of non-violence in the 16th century, known as Nunuku's Law.
+After bloody inter-tribal conflict on the islands, the high-ranking Moriori chief Nunuku-whenua introduced a philosophy of non-violence in the 16th century, known as Nunuku's Law.
 This law became engrained in Moriori culture.

-In November 1791, the British survey brig, HMS Chatham, was blown off course to the islands which were then claimed for Britain in a formal flag raising ceremony by the ship's commander, Lieutenant William Broughton.
+In November 1791, the British survey brig, HMS Chatham, was blown off course to the islands, which were then claimed for Britain in a formal flag-raising ceremony by the ship's commander, Lieutenant William Broughton.
 In a misunderstanding with the ship's crew, a Moriori man, Tamakaroro, was shot dead.
 Moriori elders believed Tamakaroro was partly at fault for the shooting and planned appropriate visitor greeting rituals.